renn-es/renn.es/content/_index.md

 # Renn.es

-*Renn.es* is a non-profit [tilde community](https://tildeverse.org/) running on Fedora.
+*Renn.es* is a non-profit [tilde community](https://tildeverse.org/) running on Gentoo Linux.
 Everything is set up focused on security and simplicity/minimalism.
 It is operated by privacy red-pilled GNU/Linux enthusiasts, who use it for their daily computing tasks like programming, writing mails, maintaining a website, syncing files, etc. Our server is hosted in Rennes, France.

 If you want an account on this server, just send us an email at <admin@renn.es>.